“Why isn’t plugin X part of the Zen Cart core?” is a question that comes up frequently.

 Although a specific modification may seem vital to you, many people are successfully running online stores without it.
 Such a modification would be rejected for inclusion into the core for that reason.

 The functionality is OS dependent

-The reason that the USPS shipping module is no longer bundled with Zen Cart is that it changes on a schedule set by USPS, not Zen Cart.
+The USPS shipping module is not bundled with Zen Cart because it changes on a schedule set by USPS, not Zen Cart.
 Thus, any particular release of Zen Cart which included USPS could be shipping an obsolete version of the software.

-For this reason, USPS and UPS functionality is now provided by plugins.
+For this reason, USPS functionality is provided by a plugin.

 Desire to keep the core small

 The smaller Zen Cart is, the easier it is to maintain, for both the developers on the core team and for individual store owners.

 For this reason, even very powerful and popular plugins are often rejected for inclusion into the core.